By Bill Kovarik

 The problem was not simply that BP and the rest of the oil industry slanted the data towards the Middle East.

-The problem is that this was the ONLY data available outside of a few very specialized circles.
+The problem is that this first chart represents the ONLY data available outside of a few very specialized circles.
 The BP annual world oil assessment, and similar reports from Shell and Exxon and the federal Energy Information Administration, never referred to the USGS.
 They never let on that there was any question about world oil reserves.
 They all said that the Middle East had two thirds of the world’s oil.
 There was no other point of view available.

 Of course the USGS could have done something about it.
 Back in 2005 I asked a high level USGS official why the agency did not inform the media, and he said:

 “The USGS is not a political agency.”